 In addition, there are human factors that influence the choice of tillage system, such as farming and family tradition, age, commodity markets, government programs and neighbor perception.

 When selecting a tillage system, it’s important to compare differences in production costs, as well as potential yield differences.
-Table 4 illustrates four typical tillage options when planting soybeans into corn residue in the upper Midwest, using the 2016 Iowa State University Custom Rate Survey.
+Table 6 illustrates four typical tillage options when planting soybeans into corn residue in the upper Midwest, using the 2019 University of Illinois machinery cost estimates (Table 6).

 ---|---|---|---|---|